 - Revocable Living Trusts

 - Irrevocable Life Insurance Trusts

 If you have a Trust that distributes to your heirs, consider incorporating a Discretionary Trust into that distribution pattern.

 - CHOOSE THE TRUSTEE

-Before you assume that someone will serve as executor, be sure to ask for them first.
+Before you assume that someone will serve as an executor, be sure to ask for them first.
 You may even want to inform them of what the job entails and see if they feel up to the task.
-If they agree, make sure you notify them on the important details of the Trust, including financial information and the location where the Trust is kept.
+If they agree, make sure you notify them of the important details of the Trust, including financial information and the location where the Trust is kept.
 Many people choose a third-party institution, like a bank, law firm, or professional fiduciary company to serve as the Trustee.

 - REVIEW & REVISE TRUST

-Before signing anything, make you sure you understand how your Discretionary Trust works.
+Before signing anything, make sure you understand how your Discretionary Trust works.
 Don’t be afraid to ask your attorney questions and make changes as necessary.

 FUND THE TRUST

 Once you’ve created the Discretionary Trust, don’t forget to fund it.
 If the Discretionary Trust is part of a larger Trust, make sure that Trust is funded so there will actually be something to distribute to the beneficiaries when the time comes.